SamanthaBurn/nhs-data-pipeline/README.md

 # NHS hospital data pipeline
 Here you'll find code to extract and process NHS public hospital data.
 The NHS releases a lot of great data, but this is often hard for researchers to work with since it is fragmented across many different websites with non-standard file and variable names.
 The purpose of this repo is to allow researchers to quickly and easily produce hospital-level datasets across multiple years.

+## What is in here already
+- extract_supporting_facilities_main.py Pulls all the data files [Supporting facilities data](https://www.england.nhs.uk/statistics/statistical-work-areas/cancelled-elective-operations/supporting-facilities-data/) and saves it in rawdata/supporting-facilities/
+- build_datasets_main.py Merges the raw data files into a hospital*time series and saves this in data/

+## What to do if you want to add a new series to the repo
+- Make a new branch
+- Make a .py script for extracting all the data from the NHS page and saving in a new
+- Make a .py script for merging all the raw data files and producing a hospital*time dataset
+- The repo is set up so that only the derived dataset is tracked by the repo.
+The user can download all the raw data to their local copy if they want to, but the rawdata/ folder is ignored in the git.

 ## What I'm hoping for eventually
 - User clones copy of the dataset that contains the extracted public NHS datasets.
 (If the file sizes get too big, we might need to rethink storage)
 - User specifies inputs (variable names, first year, last year, data at the financial year/calendar year/quarter/month level)